Brooklyn subway station shooting: 10 shot, at least 16 injured, officials say - NewsBreak

 SUNSET PARK, Brooklyn (PIX11) — More than a dozen people were injured including at least 10 who were shot in a subway station attack in Brooklyn Tuesday morning, officials said.

-Police sources said they know who they’re looking for, but the suspect was still on the loose on Tuesday afternoon.
-Police were searching for a U-Haul with Arizona plates in connection with the attack.Brooklyn subway attack suspect description

 At least 16 people were injured, officials said.
+At least 10 had gunshot wounds.
 Five of the victims were in critical condition.
-Besides for the gunshot wounds, other injuries included smoke inhalation and injuries from shrapnel.
 A witness saw a wounded teen.
 She said he’d been shot in the knee.

 The incident was not being investigated as a terror attack, officials said.
 None of the injuries were life threatening.